 3. Go skating at Two Jack Lake

-This lakes turns into a natural skating rink in the winter, and you’re sure to see a handful of people playing hockey in front of a backdrop of mountains (possibly the most Canadian thing I’ve ever scene).
+Two Jack Lake lakes turns into a natural skating rink in the winter, and you’re sure to see a handful of people playing hockey in front of a backdrop of mountains (possibly the most Canadian thing I’ve ever scene).
+Unlike Lake Louise, a more popular skating rink nearby, Two Jack Lake has no facilities or rentals.
+So ensure you bring your skates!
 If you don’t have skates you can also walk a on the lake in boots, but this isn’t as fun as having skates.

 4. Check out Lake Minnewanka